 Attire while in the clinical laboratory is in compliance with the following code.
 Faculty firmly enforces the dress code.
 Noncompliance with required dress code will result in inability to attend learning experience and will result in corrective action.

-BHCLR-SPN specific Clinical Laboratory Dress Code policies are as follows: Female student:
+BHCLR-SPN specific Clinical Laboratory Dress Code policies are as follows:

-Female students are required to wear solid white scrub pants and white top or solid white scrub dress, knee length or longer during scheduled clinical laboratory activities.
-A solid color navy jacket is required.
+Students are required to wear solid light gray scrub pants and top or solid light gray scrub dress, knee length or longer during scheduled clinical laboratory activities.
+A solid color light gray jacket is required.
 Attire must be neat, clean, in good condition, and have a professional fit, including but not limited to: no tight fitting, gapping, low rise pants, pants that drag the floor, etc. Decorative trim or "piping" is not acceptable.